List of Gaza war protests at universities in the Netherlands in 2024: Protests at other universities

 On May 7, protests and in-campus encampments took place at the Delft University of Technology.

 On May 13, approximately one thousand students and staff took part in a national walk-out.
 University buildings at the universities of Amsterdam and Groningen were also occupied.
 Protests, some of which taking place next to tent encampments, also took place at the campuses of Radboud University Nijmegen, Maastricht University, Eindhoven University of Technology, Delft University of Technology, Utrecht University, Leiden University (both in Leiden and The Hague), Erasmus University Rotterdam and Wageningen University & Research, as well as other campuses.
 An area at the Faculty of Arts and Social Sciences of Maastricht University was renamed "Rafah Garden".

 On May 14, a protest was held at the University of Humanistic Studies.
 Students at the Eindhoven University of Technology held a cacerolazo during the European Innovation Debate, a debate between Dutch candidates for the 2024 European Parliament election.
 While there were no other renewed student protests on university campuses, several encampments from the day before were still standing, such as in Groningen, Maastricht and at Radboud University.

 On May 15 a Utrecht University building was occupied by pro-Palestine protesters.
 The university decided to close various other buildings as precaution.
 Protesters were removed from the building in the early night by the police and 42 people were arrested.
 Also on May 15, six student activists from Maastricht University announced to be going into hunger strike until their demands were met.
 Students had been protesting at the university campus for three days by then.
-Students from the University of Twente organised and held a pro-Palestine demonstration at Enschede railway station.

 As protests were announced for May 16, the Erasmus University Rotterdam decided earlier that week to close its buildings that day.
 The protest was moved to Rotterdam Centraal station.
 At the Campus The Hague of Leiden University, students occupied a floor.
 The occupation lasted a few hours.
 A few hundred students at Tilburg University held a peaceful protest march across campus.